MetOffice/growss/README.md

-# Reusable Workflows :recycle:
+# GRoWSS - GitHub Reusable Workflows for Simulation Systems :recycle:

 Placeholder for a collection of
 [reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows)
-for Met Office Simulation Systems Repositories.
+for the Met Office Simulation Systems Repositories.